-\\Calculated as taxes collected in current and previous years divided by tax levy.
+^{}Calculated as taxes collected in current and previous years divided by tax levy.

-(a) Valuations are provided by the appropriate Appraisal District as of November 3, 2015.
+(a) Valuations are provided by the appropriate Appraisal District.
 Due to various factors including tax protests and disputes, such valuations change over time; therefore, they may vary slightly from those disclosed in the District's bond offering documents or the District's annual bond disclosure filings.

 TRAVIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 4 TSI-5.
-LONG-TERM DEBT SERVICE REQUIREMENTS - BY YEAR SEPTEMBER 30, 2015
+LONG-TERM DEBT SERVICE REQUIREMENTS - BY YEAR SEPTEMBER 30, 2016